supertestnet/superstore/README.md

 - [x] Give merchants a button to let customers set the price on an item (e.g. for "donation" items or "pay what you want" items)
 - [x] Include the product id with each product in a customer's order
 - [x] In "Manage Sales," use each purchased item's product id to determine its price *should* be
+- [x] I decided not to do the next two because (1) a purchase message's event id already *is* essentially a uuid (2) it is more intuitive to find someone's invoice by searching something personal, like their delivery instructions (3) I recently added the user's delivery instructions to the invoice memo so there will sometimes probably be insufficient room left for a uuid (which, if you are helping someone debug an order, a uuid is less intuitive than asking someone what their delivery instructions were anyway) -- but even though I did not do them I am marking them off as if I did
+- [x] Create a uuid for each order and put it in the invoice description
+- [x] On a lightning payment's "Inspect transaction" link, instead of opening to lnbits, show a modal with instructions: "open lnbits, enter this in the searchbar"